anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 Explanation:

-Amazon Personalize: A machine learning service that enables the creation of personalized recommendations based on user data and interactions.
+- ***Amazon Personalize***: A machine learning service that enables the creation of personalized recommendations based on user data and interactions.

-User Personalization: This recipe uses collaborative filtering, which analyzes patterns of user behavior and interactions to generate personalized recommendations for each user.
+- ***User Personalization***: This recipe uses collaborative filtering, which analyzes patterns of user behavior and interactions to generate personalized recommendations for each user.

 Steps: